UtrechtUniversity/privacy-engineering-tools/README.md

 We currently have the following overviews:

 - Packages and (open source) software to [de-identify (pseudonymise/anonymise) data](deidentification)
-- Packages and services to generate [synthetic & simulated data](synthetic-simulated-data)
+- Packages and services to generate [synthetic data](synthetic-data)
 - Software to [securely analyse or encrypt data](secure-computing)

 ## Why this repository?